hacker-ali-17/ReverseTCPShell-/README.md

 #Tool description

-Hacking Windows with ReverseTCPShell, Bypass Firewall and 'No Virus Encryption' security software
+Hacking Systems with ReverseTCPShell, Bypassing Firewall and Security Software "No Payload Encryption"
-      This tool is a PowerShell script that runs on Windows and creates the payload in 3 different ways it gives you the payload as code that you put in cmd and hack.
+    This tool is a PowerShell script that runs on operating systems and it creates the payload in 3 different ways it gives you the payload in the form of code that you put in cmd and hacked.

 ## PoC